May 28, 2012

 Finally, farmers told their personal stories about how the proposal would affect their farms and their families.
 Some harked back to when they were young and learned important life lessons by doing farm work – lessons that helped them become better farmers and responsible adults, lessons that they want to impart to their own children.
 Even if someone didn’t grow up on a farm, he could probably relate to that.
 Farmers talked about shared values and made a connection with the public.

-Lynne Finnerty is the editor of FBNews, the American Farm Bureau Federation’s newspaper.
+Lynne Finnerty is the editor of FBNews, the official newspaper of the American Farm Bureau Federation.